poseidon-framework/poseidon-framework.github.io/trident.md

 | snpFile  | .snp       | .bim  |
 | indFile  | .ind       | .fam  |

-The output package of `init` is created as a new directory `-o`, which should not already exist, and gets the name defined in `-n`.
+The output package of `init` is created as a new directory `-o`, which should not already exist, and gets the package `title` corresponding to the basename of `-o`.
+You can also set the title explicitly with `-n`.
+The `--minimal` flag causes `init` to create a minimal package with a very basic `POSEIDON.yml` and no `.bib` and `.janno` files.

 #### Fetch command
 `fetch` allows to download poseidon packages from a remote poseidon server.